 david's vacation club rentals reviews

-My Mum has also booked through David’s to book our four-night stay at the Polynesian in November 2022, and a five-night stay at Boardwalk in 2024.
+My family has also booked through David’s to book our four-night stay at the Polynesian in November 2022, and a five-night stay at Boardwalk in 2024.

 Both of us have had consistent experiences with David’s, and I’d highly recommend booking through them.